Thermometer for Meat

 2.2 Using a Probe Thermometer

-Insert the probe: Insert the probe into the thickest part of the meat, making sure it is centered for an accurate reading.
+Insert the probe: Insert the probe into the thickest part of the meat, making sure it is centred for an accurate reading.
 This can be done before placing the meat in the oven or grill.

 Remove and clean the thermometer: Once cooking is complete, remove the thermometer from the meat and wash the probe thoroughly.